harshiniKumar/Drone-Detection-using-YOLOv3/README.md

    > ```
 - For an image use : `$ python predict.py -c config.json -i test.jpg`
 - For a video  use : `$ python predict.py -c config.json -i test.mp4`
-- For a real-time feed use : $ For an image use : `$ python predict.py -c config.json -i webcam`
+- For a real-time feed use : `$ python predict.py -c config.json -i webcam`

 It carries out detection on the image and write the image with detected bounding boxes to the output folder.